collins-lagat/hyprsunset-overdrive/README.md

 exec-once = ~/.local/bin/hyprsunset-overdrive
 ```

+When the program is executed, it will run in the background and automatically enable the blue light filter in the evening and disable it in the morning.

+Additionally, it will add a tray icon if your setup allows it.
+When you click the icon, it will show a menu with the following options:

+- **Turn on** - Manually enable the blue light filter during the day.
+- **Turn off** - Manually disable the blue light filter during the day.

+This menu options will enable your to override the automatic behavior of the program.
+For example, you may be making some graphics or videos at night and may most likely require accurate colors, therefore you may want to disable the blue light filter.

 ### Configuration

 You can configure the program by editing it's config file found in `~/.config/hypr/hyprsunset-overdrive.toml`.
 The default config is as follows: